St. George Drug Possession Lawyer

 Ready to Protect Your Rights & Freedom

-Utah Drug Possession & Distribution Laws & Penalties
+Drug Possession & Distribution Laws & Penalties in Utah

 Utah divides controlled substances or drugs into five “Schedules.”
 Schedule I narcotics are considered the most dangerous because of their high probability of abuse/addiction and no accepted medical use.
 On the other end, Schedule V narcotics do not lead to abuse/addiction with wide accepted medical value.